omarkhan03/omarkhan03/README.md

 <h1 align="center">Hey, I'm Omar! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

 Welcome to my GitHub profile!
-I'm a software developer and an honours CS student at the University of Calgary.
+I'm an honours BSc student in Computer Science at the University of Calgary.
 I'm driven by my curiosity of how technology works and how we can use it to make the world a better place.
-I'm particularly interested in:
+I have keen interests in:
-<br><br>👓 &nbsp; Virtual Reality, Augmented Reality, and Mixed Reality
+<br><br>👓 &nbsp; Virtual Reality and Augmented Reality (including Mixed Reality)
-<br>👤 &nbsp; Human-Computer Interaction
+<br>👤 &nbsp; The broad field of Human-Computer Interaction
 <br>💻 &nbsp; Fullstack Web and App Development

-I have a keen interest in VR, haptics, and HCI.
+After I graduate, I would like to conduct academic research in VR, haptics, or HCI.
 If you're interested in learning more about me, visit https://okhan.me/.
 And please don't hesitate to shoot me an email if you want to collaborate!

 ## 🌐 Find me on: